Ticks and Lyme Disease

 - Can appear several days after infection, or not at all

 - Can last up to several weeks

-- Can be very small or grow very large (up to 12 inches across), and may resemble a "bulls-eye"
+- Can be very small or grow very large (up to 12 inches across), and may look like a "bullseye"

 - Can itch or feel hot, or may not be felt at all

 - Can disappear and return several weeks later